-Information for patients
+Information for patients and relatives

-and relatives

 This information booklet is designed to help you and your family prepare for your heart surgery.
-The aim is to inform you of the preoperative tests that may be required, the different types of surgeries performed, and how to support your recovery.
-There is a lot of information to take in- please take the time to sit down and read this booklet, with family or friends.
+The aim is to let you know about the different types of surgery, the tests which may be needed before your operation, and how to support your recovery.
+There is a lot of information to take in so please take the time to sit down and read this booklet, with family or friends.